-- Throughout the planning horizon demand forecast variation contributes the greatest proportion of overall uncertainty, with the significance of this component being 34.9% in 2019/20 to 33.7% in 2059/60.
+- Throughout the planning horizon demand forecast variation contributes the greatest proportion of overall uncertainty, with the significance of this component generally reducing across the planning horizon from 35.0% in 2019/20 to 33.1% in 2059/60.
 It is considered realistic that demand forecast variation is a significant factor of uncertainty in the Blyth resource zone. - The combined uncertainty of risk of loss of DO due to gradual pollution is a significant component throughout the planning horizon.
 This is considered realistic due to the Blyth being purely a groundwater fed water resource zone.